Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 You can claim left foot plantar fasciitis secondary to the right foot, as the current service-connected condition “aggravated” your Obesity, which led to plantar fasciitis in your left foot.

-Thus, the VA Rater should grant bilateral Plantar Fasciitis and assess the appropriate VA disability rating based upon the severity of your symptoms.
+Thus, the VA Rater should grant bilateral Plantar Fasciitis and assess the appropriate VA disability rating based on the severity of your symptoms.

 >> Click HERE to read about VA disability ratings for Plantar Fasciitis <<